T3H40/data-engineering-zoomcamp-homework/01_Basics/README.md

 docker run -it someimage:1.2.3    # starts a new container running someimage interactively
 ```

-You can go ahead and orchestrate multiple containers by creating a docer-compose file.
+You can go ahead and orchestrate multiple containers by creating a docker-compose file.
 The `services:` section will hold all containers to spool up.
 All containers you define will automatically be placed within a network.

-Use `docker compose up` to run your composition in your current directory, or, you can pass a path to a docker-compose file elsewhere usinf `-f`.
+Use `docker compose up` to run your composition in your current directory, or, you can pass a path to a docker-compose file elsewhere using `-f`.
 The `-d` flag will run in detached mode.

 Use `docker compose down`to gracefully shutdown.